-Researchers have debated whether caffeine has long-term ketogenic effects or can enhance the ketogenic effect of medium chain triglycerides.
-In a small 2017 study with 10 adults, 2 doses of caffeine (2.5; 5.0 mg/kg) were given.
+Researchers have debated whether caffeine has long-term ketogenic effects or can enhance the ketogenic effect of medium-chain triglycerides.
+In a small 2017 study with 10 adults, 2 doses of caffeine (2.5; 5.0 mg/kg) was given.
 The study found that caffeine given at breakfast significantly stimulated ketone production in a dose-dependent manner and also raised plasma free fatty acids.

 It is important to remember that caffeine is a diuretic (excreting electrolytes) but can also increase blood pressure by activating the sympathetic nervous system.
 So something to calculate with your caffeine intake is also the sodium loss occurring from both a Ketogenic diet and caffeine consumption.
 I also recommend getting genetic testing through Nutrition Genome so you understand your caffeine metabolism (slow, intermediate or fast metabolizer) along with genes involved in catechol metabolism.

 The Best Electrolyte Drinks for the Ketogenic Diet

 One common mistake people make when following a Ketogenic diet is that they are drinking water deficient in natural electrolytes, while not consuming enough sodium.
 This is a guaranteed way to experience the symptoms of Keto flu, like low energy and brain fog.